Cray-HPE/docs-csm/introduction/differences.md

 ### Deprecated Features

    * cray-conman pod.
 This has been replaced by cray-console-node.
-   * The `csi config init` command has changed the option from `-ntp-pool` to `ntp-pools` to support a comma-separated list of NTP pools..
+   * The `csi config init` command has changed the option from `-ntp-pool` to `ntp-pools` to support a comma-separated list of NTP pools.

 <a name="other_changes"></a>
 ### Other Changes